Silver-Connection/sico-web-helpers/readme.md

 Please have look at the [DataTables](https://datatables.net/) official project website.
 Currently we fully support this extensions, other may need some tweaking to fit to the Bootstrap 4 theme.

-Tweaks and improvments:
+Tweaks and improvements:

-* Full Bootstrap 4 integration (themeing, pagination, buttons)
+* Full Bootstrap 4 integration (theming, pagination, buttons)
 * Fixed Header works with tabs and fixed navigation bars
 * Support for header templates in print view
 * Add swap selected rows button